-I decided to rank the WWE Pay-Per-View events that have happened so far in 2017 from worst to best.
+I decided to rank the WWE Pay-Per-View events that have happened in 2017 from worst to best.
 This is based on how much I personally enjoyed the show and need to make it clear that this is based on myself.
 Some you might agree and others you might disagree.
 Make sure to let us know your ranking in the comment section below!

 The 2017 Battleground Pay-Per-View kicked off with the awesome Smackdown Tag Team Title match between the Usos and the New Day.
 Unfortunately for fans, that was the only real high-point of the show.